 Service learning is a teaching and learning strategy that integrates meaningful community service with instruction and reflection.
-Service learning enriches the students’ learning experience, teaches civic responsibility, and strengthens our community.
+Service learning enriches the students’ learning experience, teaches civic responsibility, and strengthens their community.

-At St. Timothy School, we believe in educating the whole child – spiritually academically, and socially.
+St. Timothy School believes in educating the whole child – spiritually academically, and socially.
 Each class develops and implements meaningful service learning projects that focus on creating global citizens who actively contribute to their communities.
 The project is completed through hands-on learning, which combines the St. Timothy School curriculum and Common Core Standards, across all academic areas.

-Whether through membership in the National Service-Learning Partnership (www.service-learningpartnership.org), or by attending workshops through Partnerships Make a Difference (partnershipsmakeadifference.org), our Service Learning Coordinator ensures that each faculty member is trained and has current information regarding project development, research, and selection.
+Whether through membership in the National Service-Learning Partnership or by attending workshops through Partnerships Make a Difference, the Service Learning Coordinator ensures that each faculty member is trained and has current information regarding project development, research, and selection.